rafalp/Misago/dev-docs/plugins/hooks/get-category-threads-page-queryset-hook.md

 #### `action: GetCategoryThreadsPageQuerysetHookAction`

-A standard Misago function used to get the base threads queryset for the category threads page.
+Misago function used to get the base threads queryset for the category threads page.

 See the [action](#action) section for details.